 Investors were unsettled by media reports that some agents at the FBI had wanted to press ahead with an investigation of the Clinton Foundation, the latest twist in a long-running investigation into Democratic candidate Hillary Clinton’s use of a private email server while she was secretary of state.

-Investors generally view Clinton as a known quantity, but there is deep uncertainty about what a win for Republican Donald Trump — who is closing the gap in some polls — might mean for U.S. economic policy, free trade and geopolitics.
+Investors generally view Clinton as a known quantity.
+Still, there is deep uncertainty about what a win for Republican Donald Trump — closing the gap in some polls — might mean for U.S. economic policy, free trade, and geopolitics.

-The dollar also added 0.4% on the Mexican peso , which acts as something of a proxy for investor angst over the risk of a Trump victory.
-Trump’s positions on Mexican migration and trade could severely disadvantage the United States’ southern neighbor if he wins.
+The dollar also added 0.4% on the Mexican peso, which acts as something of a proxy for investor angst over the risk of a Trump victory.
+Trump’s position on Mexican migration and trade could severely disadvantage the United States’ southern neighbor if he wins.

 Sovereign bonds and the Swiss franc were also in favor, and even the prospect of a December rate increase from the Federal Reserve could not steady the dollar.